Mackintosh and more

-The Gallery of Modern Art (GoMA) occupies a neoclassical building in Royal Exchange Square in the heart of the city centre.
-Since 1996 it has housed the city’s contemporary art collection, which includes works by David Hockney, Sebastiao Salgado and Andy Warhol.
-The mirrored pediment on the exterior of the building, entitled Tympanum (1996), is by Niki de Saint Phalle, who also installed the mirrored vestibule to the gallery.
+Occupying a neoclassical building in Royal Exchange Square in the heart of the city centre, the Gallery of Modern Art (GoMA) houses the city’s contemporary art collection, which includes works by David Hockney, Sebastiao Salgado and Andy Warhol.
+The mirrored pediment on the exterior of the building, entitled Tympanum (1996), is by the French-American artist Niki de Saint Phalle, who also installed the gallery’s mirrored vestibule.

-The equestrian statue of the Duke of Wellington in front the building usually wears a traffic cone hat, which the City has given up removing and which locals and visitors have come to regard as the city’s light-hearted attitude to authority.
+The equestrian statue of the Duke of Wellington in front the building usually wears a traffic cone hat.
+Attempts to remove it have been abandoned – it was repeatedly replaced – and it has come to symbolise a light-hearted attitude to authority.

-Designed in 1901, opened in 1996.
+Designed in 1901and opened in 1996.
 Charles Rennie Mackintosh’s iconic House for an Art Lover took almost a century to be realised.
-Glasgow’s most famous designer and architect, in collaboration with his wife and fellow designer Margaret Macdonald, entered a competition by a German magazine to design a “Haus Eines Kunstfreundes” or “Art-Lover’s House”.
+Glasgow’s most famous designer and architect, in collaboration with his wife and fellow designer Margaret Macdonald, entered a competition by a German magazine to design an “Art-Lover’s House”.
 Although his design did not win (it was disqualified due to a technical breach of the rules), it was praised for its ‘absolutely original character, unlike anything else known’.

-Fast forward to 1989, when Graham Roxburgh, the Consulting Engineer responsible for restoring Mackintosh interiors in another building, had the idea to finally build the House for an Art Lover, locating it in Bellahouston Park.
-Today the house combines an art gallery and exhibition space, events venue, cafe and artists’ studios into a unique visitor attraction to stimulate public interest in art, design and architecture.
+Fast forward to 1989, when the engineer responsible for restoring Mackintosh interiors in another building had the idea to finally build the House for an Art Lover, locating it in Bellahouston Park.
+Today the house combines an art gallery, events space, cafe and artists’ studios in a unique visitor attraction designed to stimulate public interest in art, design and architecture.